-While working on my twin rubber powered Herald (see "on the workbench"), the idea was born, how about giving the semi scale version another go to see if I could do it properly this time?
+While working on my 33" span rubber powered Herald (see below), the idea was born, how about giving the semi scale version another go to see if I could do it properly this time?

 It would also be fun to build

 two Heralds together.
-It didn't quite work out like that because the Malstrom design was a much quicker build, so was finished well before its bigger brother.
+It didn't quite work out like that because the Malmstrom design was a much quicker build, so was finished well before its bigger brother.
 The model is

 quite sturdily built so I was careful to use light wood and also cut some lightening holes where I could.

 Instead of the KK props shown on the plan I cut down a pair of IGRA 6" props to 5" and gave them a good scraping to take some weight out of them.
 They looked a bit bare without

 the integral spinners of the KK props so I added plunge moulded spinners.

 I used the model as a test to try covering with Martin Dilly's Japanese tissue for the first time.
 Now that Esaki tissue is no longer available I have been exploring alternative avenues.

 The verdict?
 Well, when using the traditional technique of coating the edges of the structure with two coats of dope, then attaching the tissue by flooding cellulose thinners